robertsonmcclure/robertsonmcclure.github.io/_posts/2015-06-18-a-swift-marathon.md

 layout: post
 title: "a swift marathon"
 date: 2015-06-18
+categories: personal
+description: After much contemplation on where I should turn my focus to, Swift and Apple Application Development has caught me eye.
 ---

 After much contemplation on where I should turn my focus to, Swift and Apple Application Development has caught me eye.
 Of course many people have made buckets of money of developing and selling applications but this isn’t really what pulls me in this direction.
 I love the idea of creating my own functional app that does exactly what I want it to do, looks exactly how I want it to look and is totally free for me.
 Ah the little pleasures in life, am I right?